jirou97/DHT_ToyCord/README.md

 This requires the node to be on the same network.

 To change that the master node needs to have a public ip and on server.py you have to replace "192.168.1.1:30001" with the masters ip

+You might have to change the get_ip() function on the server.py file, to get the public ip over the private.